stefaceriani/chromashift/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: ✨ Feature Request
-about: 💡 Suggest a new feature
+about: Suggest a new feature
-title: "💫 [FEATURE] "
-labels: enhancement
+labels: ✨ enhancement
 ---

 ## 📄 Idea